 Fiesta: Celebrating one hundred years of fragrance history.

 Energetic, impassioned, and ready to defend his terrain — no wonder that a free spirit like Ramón Monegal likes to be his own master rather than bow to some company’s PC dictates.
 It is thanks to his creativity and love of liberty that the Monegal family is able to celebrate one hundred years of perfume history this year, with a richly illustrated centenary album conceived and edited by Ramón, and an aptly named jubilee scent, <i>Fiesta</i>.
 The scent comes in a lavish packaging in the shape of a book — what else?! — in an edition comprised of 2 016 individually numbered pieces.
 “It’s not the special packaging that is limited, as is usually the case, but the fragrance.
 There won’t ever be another batch — unless, that is, someone comes to Barcelona to beg for it in person” Ramón adds with a wink.

 Limited centennial edition of Fiesta.
-Photo: Ramón Monegal.
+Photo courtesy Ramón Monegal.